Get in Touch

 Audience

-• IT professionals responsible for automating enterprise Linux administration in government environments
+• IT professionals responsible for automating enterprise Linux administration in federal agencies and organizations

-• DevOps engineers aiming to enhance infrastructure automation skills for government use
+• DevOps engineers aiming to enhance infrastructure automation skills for government and industry applications

 28 Hours